Accreditation and Assessment

 - Demonstrate professional responsibility by engaging in self-reflective practices and collaboration.

-The MAED program makes and supports five claims:
+The MAED advanced program makes and supports five claims:

 1. Our graduates build and integrate content area knowledge in their practice.